Mayseless/zebrafish-olfactory-bulb-odor-preference/README.md

 This repository contains the analysis scripts and workflows for the study:

 Mayseless et al. (2026)
-**"Spatial transcriptional modules in the zebrafish olfactory bulb reflect odor preference"**
+**"Odor preference maps to cohesive transcriptional domains in the olfactory bulb"**